 The ancient Chinese believed their ancestors in heaven had chosen their leaders.
 They called this the Mandate of Heaven.
 The Chinese people often rebelled against a weak leader if they believed he had lost the Mandate of Heaven.

-There are indications of an earlier Hsia Dynasty, but the Shang were the first dynasty to leave written records.
+There are indications of an earlier Hsia Dynasty, but the Shang were the first Chinese dynasty to leave written records.
 The Shang also developed a lunar calendar consisting of twelve months of 30 days each.
-Ruling from approximately 1766BCE to about 1040BCE.
-Shang rulers expanded the borders of their kingdom to include all of the land between Mongolia and the Pacific Ocean.
+Ruling from approximately 1766BCE to about 1040BCE, Shang rulers expanded the borders of their kingdom to include all of the land between Mongolia and the Pacific Ocean.

 The Shang practiced human sacrifice.
-If a Shang king died, many of his subjects would join the ruler in his grave.
-Some people were beheaded first but others were buried alive.
+When a Shang king died, many of his subjects would join the ruler in his grave.
+Some citizens were beheaded first while others were buried alive.
 When a Shang king died, his next oldest brother replaced him.
 When there were no brothers, the ruler’s oldest maternal nephew became king.
 A maternal nephew would be a child of one of the deceased king’s cousins – that is, a son of his mother’s siblings.

 The Chou were initially nomads who lived west of the Shang.
 In time, the Chou overtook the Shang partly from their ability to extract iron from rocks.
 They used the metal to create powerful weapons.
 The Chou overthrew the Shang and ruled China from 1040BCE to the third century before the Common Era.

-The Chou developed a feudal system in China.
-In a feudal system, the rulers appoint nobles to govern smaller parts of an empire.
-The nobles divided the land into farms for extended families.
+Chou rulers appointed nobles to govern different parts of their empire.
+The nobles subdivided the land into farms for extended families.
 An extended family might include many generations and would often include cousins and second cousins.
 Landholding families were loyal to their nobles and the nobles were in turn loyal to the Chou rulers.
 This system of loyalties and protections is called feudalism.

 Rulers of the Ch'in dynasty managed to unify China and end the Age of Warring States by 221BCE.
 The Ch'in rulers clearly explained their laws to the people—and then strictly enforced them.
 Ch’in rulers standardized weights and measures and carried out irrigation projects.
-The Ch’in also gave peasant farmers the land they lived on.
-The West first learned of China during the Ch'in dynasty.
-It is from Ch'in that we get the word China.
+The Ch’in replaced the feudal system by giving peasant farmers the land they lived on.
+Many Europeans first learned of China during the Ch'in dynasty, and it is from Ch'in that we get the word China.

-The Ch’in rulers were heavily influenced by a group of philosophers known as the Legalists influenced the Ch'in Dynasty.
+The Ch’in rulers were heavily influenced by a group of philosophers known as the Legalists.
 The Legalists believed that a powerful leader and a stable legal system were needed to create social order.
-The Legalists tried to suppress all thoughts that disagreed with their philosophy.
+They tried to suppress all thoughts that disagreed with their philosophy.
 People who discussed ideas not approved by the Legalists faced execution.
 One Ch’in ruler ordered 460 scholars to be buried alive because the scholars disagreed with the teachings of the Legalists.

-China grew into a powerful empire during the Han Dynasty, between 202BCE and 220CE.
+China grew into a powerful empire between 202BCE and 220CE during the Han Dynasty.
 Scholars trained in the teachings of Confucius ran the Han governments with great skill.
 During the Han Dynasty, the Chinese invented paper, recorded the history of their land, and first learned of Buddhism.

-The last Chinese dynasty to rule came from a region of northeast China called Manchuria.
-The Manchus (also known as the Quing) were weak rulers who were unable to stop other nations from interfering with China.
+The last Chinese dynasty, the Qing, came from a region of northeast China called Manchuria.
+The Manchus were weak rulers who were unable to stop other nations from interfering with China.

-By the middle of the nineteenth century, the British forced the Chinese government to allow them to sell a dangerous drug called opium to the Chinese people.
-The British defeated the Manchus in a series of conflicts that later became known as the Opium Wars.
+By the middle of the nineteenth century, the British began to sell a dangerous drug called opium to the Chinese people.
+When the Manchu government protested, the British overran China in a series of conflicts later known as the Opium Wars.
 As a result, the British seized island Hong Kong in 1841, and the weakened Manchus were forced to cede control parts of China to foreigners.

-In 1894, Japan seized the island of Formosa, which later became known as Taiwan.
-By the dawn of the twentieth century British, French, American, German, Russian, and Japanese forces.
-The Chinese people believed that the Manchus had lost the Mandate of Heaven.
+In 1894, Japan seized the island of Taiwan off the east coast of China.
+By the dawn of the twentieth century British, French, American, German, Russian, and Japanese forces controlled parts of China.
+Many Chinese became convinced that the Manchus had lost the Mandate of Heaven.
 They began to support a group known as the Nationalists, who pledged to free China from foreign rule.
-The Nationalists had driven out the last of the Manchu rulers, a six-year-old boy emperor, ending more than four thousand years of dynastic control in China.
+In 1911, the Nationalists drove out the last of the Manchu rulers, a six-year-old boy emperor, ending more than four thousand years of dynastic control in China.

 The Dynasties of China

 Hsia (c.
-2200 - 1766BCE) -- Most historians believed the Hsia to be a mythical dynasty, but recent archaeological findings have verified their existence.
+2200 - 1766BCE) – Most historians believed the Hsia to be a mythical dynasty, but recent archaeological findings seem to have verified their existence.

-The Age of Warring States (c.481- 221BCE) -- Local warlords became more prominent as the Chou Dynasty slowly lost power.
-This is by the Chou Dynasty overlaps the Age of Warrings States for more than two centuries.
+The Age of Warring States (c.481- 221BCE) – Local warlords became more prominent as the Chou Dynasty slowly lost power.
+This is why the Chou Dynasty overlaps the Age of Warring States for more than two centuries.

-Ch’in (221-206BCE) -- The group of warlords known as the Legalists strengthened state power and control over the people.
+Ch’in (221-206BCE) – A group of warlords known as the Legalists strengthened state power and control over the people.
 Weights and measures, and the Chinese writing system were unified.
-Chinese defenses were strengthened by creating the Great Wall.
+The Ch’in began contraction of the Great Wall.

-Sui (589-618) -- The Sui, Tang and Song Dynasties were quite similar.
-The short-lived Sui dynasty reunified China after four hundred years of fragmentation.
+Sui (581-618) – The short-lived Sui dynasty reunified China after four hundred years of fragmentation.

-Tang (618-907) -- Li Yuan was a Sui general who founded the Tang Dynasty, the largest, wealthiest, and most populous in the world at that time.
+Tang (618-907) – Li Yuan was a Sui general who founded the dynasty that made China the largest, wealthiest, and most populous nation of that time.
 The Tang based their laws on based on Confucian thought.

-Kublai Khan established the Yuan Dynasty after his Mongol tribes defeated China.
-The Yuan encouraged Europeans to travel overland to China; Marco Polo was the most famous of the early Europeans to make the journey.
+– Kublai Khan established the Yuan Dynasty after his Mongol tribes invaded China.
+The Yuan encouraged trade with Europe; Marco Polo was the most famous of the early Europeans to make the overland journey to China.

-Qing (Manchus) (1644-1911) -- Founded by conquerors from Manchuria in 1644, the Qing was the last imperial dynasty of China.
-When it was overthrown in 1911, China became a republic when the Qing were overthrown in 1911.
+Qing (Manchus) (1644-1911) – Founded by conquerors from Manchuria in 1644, the Qing was the last imperial dynasty of China.
+China became a republic when the Qing were overthrown in 1911.